boonebgorges/bp-groupblog/readme.txt

 * Include an RSS icon for easy access to the Blog's RSS feed.
 * More templates, e.g. a display pages, categories, comments, etc.

+**Known issues:**

+* Currently the selected member roles are not saving at creation stage.
+They are updated when you re-save in the admin settings.

 == Installation ==